If any of these participants sound like you or someone you know, please contact us!Contact Us

-A change in this gene was identified in a male, age 4 with global developmental delay, low muscle tone of trunk (hypotonia), seizures, a history of clubbed feet (bilateral talipes equinovarus), head turned persistently to the right (torticollis), and webbing of the penis (penoscrotal fusion) (read full description).
+A change in the KCNH3 gene was identified in a male, age 4, with global developmental delay, low muscle tone of trunk (hypotonia), seizures, a history of clubbed feet (bilateral talipes equinovarus), head turned persistently to the right (torticollis), and webbing of the penis (penoscrotal fusion) (read full description).

 Jan 22, 2021

 potassium voltage-gated channel subfamily H member 3

 The KCNH3 gene contributes to the formation of a voltage-gated potassium channel found in the human brain (cerebral cortex, amygdala, hippocampus, others).
 It is suspected to play a role in the cellular excitability of restricted neurons in the brain (Miyake et al., 1999).

 A de novo change in this gene was identified in a UDN participant.
 Research is underway to see if this change is causing symptoms in this participant.